Terrycoco/nextjs-redux-boilerplate/README.md

 I don't like using relative paths if I don't have to (I hate trying to remember ../../..)!
 So I set up in the .babelrc file at the root all the aliases for different folders.
 If you add a folder to your project, add it in there too.

 ## Service Worker
-I set up a service worker at root for PWA support.
-Add any url you want to cache locally in that file.
+Using webpack's SWPrecache Plugin, I set up a service worker at root for PWA support.
+It is automatically registered on every page load through the Layout component.
 Be sure to customize the manifest.json file at the root with your project specifics.